-The company has signed a contract with Alberta Municipal Services Corporation and TransAlta Energy Marketing Corp. that locks in the rate for their electricity and natural gas which expires December 31, 2023.
+The company has signed a contract with Alberta Municipal Services Corporation and TransAlta Energy Marketing Corp. that locks in the rate for their electricity and natural gas which expires December 31, 2023 and December 31, 2022 accordingly.

 15. Financial risks and concentration of risk: